mchifala/open_alpr_web_service/rest/README.md

 ### Prerequisites

-The following packages/tools are necessary to successfully execute the rabbitmq-launch.sh script
+The following packages/tools are necessary to successfully execute the rest-launch.sh script

 - docker
 - kubectl